Glitch752/focMotorController/README.md

 - **PWM**: Pulse-width modulation.
 A method of controlling the amount of power delivered by quicking switching something on and off.
   - **Duty cycle**: The percentage of time that a signal is on compared to the total time.
 For example, a 25% duty cycle means the signal is on for 25% of the time and off for 75% of the time.
   - **SVM**: Space vector modulation.
 An algorithm for effectively creating AC waveforms through PWM signals.
 SVM is commonly used for BLDC motor control because it reduces noise and vibration compared to more naive approaches.
+- **Driving frequency**: Generally, the frequency of PWM pulses sent to the half bridge drivers.
+A higher driving frequency creates a smoother output signal but requires faster and more expensive hardware.
+Generally in the range of 20 to 80 kHz.
+- **Control frequency**: The frequency of the control system driving the output voltages.
+Control systems generally operate around 1 to 5 kHz.
 - **Inrunner/outrunner**: Two types of brushless motors that differ in how the stator and rotor are arranged.
   - **Inrunner**: The rotor is inside the stator, which typically contains large windings pointing inward.
 Inrunner motors generally have a higher maximum speed and efficiency.
   - **Outrunner**: The rotor is outside the stator, which typically contains smaller windings pointing outward.
 In some cases, this means the rotor is the outer body of the motor.
 In outrunner motors, the rotor is sometimes also called a can.
 Outrunner motors generally have a higher torque output.